 Generations of families count going to Funland as one of the best parts of summer in Rehoboth Beach.
 Right on the boardwalk, this charming amusement park offers affordable fun for kids and adults.

 Whether the Sea Dragon swinging ship is calling your name or the helicopter ride is more your speed, there are lots of options here.
-Check out the Haunted Mansion, take a spin on the bumper cars, or try to win a prize at one of the fun midway games.
+Check out the Haunted Mansion or try to win a prize at one of the fun midway games.
+For us, it’s not summer without a turn on the bumper cars.

 The entertainment starts at Funland on Mother’s Day weekend and continues through mid-September.
 Pro tips: ride tickets never expire, so you can use them whenever you come back, and, if you visit 1:00-4:30pm, you can get a wristband to ride unlimited rides for just $23.